 Apples

-Apples have a number of health benefits that make them ideal for weight loss if used in moderation.
-Their high fibre and water content makes them a filling fruit and popular snack.
-However, a medium sized apple has a surprisingly high sugar content of 19g, making it the final inclusion of the ‘worst’ fruits for weight loss.
+Are apples for weight loss a good idea?
+Apples have a number of health benefits that make them ideal if you're trying to lose weight if used in moderation.
+Their high fibre and water content makes them a filling fruit and popular snack, but they are full of a lot of natural sugars.
+A medium sized apple has a surprisingly high sugar content of 19g, making it the final inclusion of the ‘worst' fruits and certainly not one of the greatest fruits for diet or losing weight.

-If you want to lower blood pressure or your blood sugar levels, eating fruit from this list is a solid choice.
+If you want to lower blood pressure or your blood sugar levels or just get to a healthier body weight, eating fruit from this list is a solid choice.
 Of course, any of these fruits should be enjoyed as part of a balanced diet as that's the best way to aid weight loss and feel healthier.
+So here are some of the ver best fruit for weight loss:

 Blueberries